Little League Baseball: Little League (or the Major Division)

 The Little League Baseball division, also known as the Major Division, is for children aged 9 through 12, though local leagues have the option of barring 9 or 10 year olds from participating.
 The diamond has base paths measuring 60 ft and a pitching distance of 46 ft.
 The local league can form an "All Stars" team consisting of players throughout the local teams, which can enter an international tournament culminating with the Little League World Series.

 Little League Intermediate (50/70) Division

 In 2012, Little League announced plans to add a new division of play for the 2013 season, the Little League Intermediate Division.
 This division is played on a field with a 50 ft pitching distance and 70 ft base paths.
 It is open to players ages 11–13, but may be limited to ages 11–12 or 12–13 by a local league.
-Players in this division are able to lead off and steal.
+Players in this division are able to lead off and steal bases.
 The rules are similar to those of the Junior, Senior, and Big League divisions of play.

 Little League holds a World Series in this level of play, officially called the Intermediate Little League World Series, in Livermore, California.